Inclement Weather Plan

 Severe Weather – Watches and Warnings

-Severe Weather Watch – Transportation operations will proceed as usual during a severe weather watch.
+Severe Weather Watch – Principals are charged with monitoring weather conditions that might impact their schools.
+Principals and/or their designees are asked to monitor an all-weather radio at all times when school is in session.
+Transportation operations will proceed as usual during a severe weather watch.
 The Director of Transportation monitors conditions to ensure safe travel can be made by school buses.
 In order to maintain consistency in schedules, school buses will not deviate from the normal scheduled routes and will not make additional bus stops.

-Severe Weather Warning – If a severe weather warning is issued before buses are loaded and away from campus, bus operations will be suspended and the students, under the direction of their principal, will take shelter in the school building until the warning is expired.
+Severe Weather Warning – Principals are charged with monitoring weather conditions that might impact their schools.
+If a severe weather warning is issued before buses are loaded and away from campus, bus operations will be suspended and the students, under the direction of their principal, will take shelter in the school building until the warning is expired.
 If a severe weather warning is issued after buses have departed from the school, bus drivers will be instructed to proceed cautiously to a safe area to park the bus until the storm warning has expired.

 ACES Inclement Weather Plan